-- The fund may invest up to 10% of its assets in nonconvertible debt securities (i.e., debt securities that do not have equity conversion or purchase rights) rated Ba1 or below and BB+ or below by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser or unrated but determined by the fund's investment adviser to be of equivalent quality. - The fund currently intends to look to the ratings from Moody's Investors Service, Standard & Poor's Ratings Services and Fitch Ratings.
-If rating agencies differ, securities will be considered to have received the highest of these ratings, consistent with the fund's investment policies.
+- The fund may invest in straight debt securities with an investment grade rating by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser (or unrated but considered to be of equivalent quality by the fund's investment adviser). - The fund currently intends to consider the ratings from Moody's Investors Service, Standard & Poor's Ratings Services and Fitch Ratings.
+If agency ratings of a security differ, the security will be considered to have received the highest of these ratings, consistent with the fund's investment policies.